bitcointranscripts/bitcointranscripts/tabconf/2022/weighing-transactions-the-witness-discount-murch-tabconf-2022.md

 Mark Erhardt: 0:09:23

-All right.
 I've been told that I should really clarify what native segwit is.
 And I guess this slide is a little raw because I made it 10 minutes ago.
-But, a lot of people refer to the first type of native segwit outputs just as native segwit.
+A lot of people refer to the first type of native segwit outputs just as native segwit.
-You might be familiar with pay-to-witness public key hash or pay-to-witness script hash.
+You might be familiar with pay-to-witness-public-key-hash or pay-to-witness-script-hash.
-It's the addresses that start with BC1Q.
+It's the addresses that start with "BC1Q".
 And those are native segwit V0, the first or the zeroth version of native segwit outputs.
 And recently we had a soft fork in November, well, not quite that recently, almost a year ago, which introduced another new output type called pay-to-taproot.
 And pay-to-taproot is also a native segwit output.
 And it's the native segwit V1 output.
-And these addresses start with BC1P because Q encodes zero in bash 32 and P encodes one in bash 32.
+And these addresses start with "BC1P" because "Q" encodes zero in bash 32 and "P" encodes one in bash 32.
 So, all of the native segwit outputs encode a witness program after a version in the output.
-And so if I talk about native segwit output, this applies to all of these, but my example will be a pay-to-taproot transaction, just to clarify.
+So if I talk about native segwit output, this applies to all of these, but my example will be a pay-to-taproot transaction, just to clarify.
 Any questions on that so far?
 All right, cool, yeah?

 Audience member 1: 0:10:53

 What's the difference between the ones you've written and the ones that you've talked about, wrapped segwit?

-Mark Erhardt: 0:11:00

-Yeah, okay.

-Audience Member 1: 0:11:01

 That's like two different outputs, right?

 Mark Erhardt: 0:11:02

-Yeah, so wrapped segwit is a little bit of a hybrid because wrapped segwit was made to be backward compatible by satisfying the rules of pay-to-script hash.
+Yeah, so wrapped segwit is a little bit of a hybrid because wrapped segwit was made to be backward compatible by satisfying the rules of pay-to-script-hash.
 But the witness part is all the same as with native segwit.
-So, in the witness section for a wrapped segwit output, you'll have exactly the same scripts as in, or the same witness stack, I should say, sorry, not scripts, as in native segwit.
+So, in the witness section for a wrapped segwit output, you'll have exactly the same witness stack as in native segwit.
 But we'll get a little more to that.
 So, the big difference between wrapped and native segwit is that you have a forwarding script in the input script that says, hey, look at the witness.
 That's where we actually provide the data to satisfy the spending conditions.